 Self-Advocate Public Speakers Program

-NADS recently launched a new Partnership Advocacy Council Program for adults with Down syndrome.
-Though our Self-Advocate Public Speakers Program, through which we train and include adults with Down syndrome in our public awareness and educational outreach efforts, has been extremely successful, we wanted to find additional ways that individuals with Down syndrome can make an impact on our organization and to have a voice in what NADS is doing.
+NADS recently launched a new Self Advocates In Action (SAIA) group for adults with Down syndrome.
+Although our Self-Advocate Public Speakers Program, through which we train and include adults with Down syndrome in our public awareness and educational outreach efforts, has been extremely successful, we wanted to find additional ways that individuals with Down syndrome can make an impact on our organization and to have a voice in what NADS is doing.

-NADS Partnership Advocacy Council is a service leadership organization led by adults with Down syndrome and works in partnership with the NADS Board.
-The PAC focuses on service, leadership, outreach and advocacy.
+Self-Advocates in Action (SAIA) is a service and leadership organization led by adults with Down syndrome that works in partnership with the NADS Board.
+SAIA focuses on service, leadership, outreach and advocacy.
 Self-advocates will participate in NADS activities, plan and run their own events, form committees, promote awareness, and work collaboratively with the National Association for Down Syndrome.

-If you would like to find out more about either of these programs, please contact NADS.
+If you would like to find out more about either of these programs, please contact Linda Smarto.